Location template

 - They are licensed to practice in Idaho.

-- They have experience with what you are bringing in, whether that is anxiety, trauma, couples work, or something else.
+- They have real experience with what you are bringing in, whether that is anxiety, trauma, couples work, or something else.

 - Their schedule and format, in person or virtual, match yours.